The information below is subject to change based on SEVP guidance.

 - Online Learning: Georgia Tech offers many online learning opportunities, primarily for graduate students, including 13 online master’s degrees.
 Current graduate students who cannot travel back to Atlanta may desire to transfer to an online degree program.
 Academic programs would need to approve these transfers and OIE would need to be consulted to see if the transfer is appropriate for a particular student’s situation.
 There are additional visa issues if the student wishes to choose to finish their program in the online format.

-- Georgia Tech-Shenzhen (Shenzhen, China): For the Fall 2020 semester, first-year undergraduate students who do not need a visa to enter China can study at the GT-Shenzhen campus.
+- Georgia Tech-Shenzhen (Shenzhen, China): First-year undergraduate students who do not need a visa to enter China can study at the GT-Shenzhen campus.
 New or current MS ECE (Electrical and Computer Engineering) students who do not need a visa to enter China can also study at GT-Shenzhen.
-Unfortunately, we will not be able to accommodate other types of students at GT-Shenzhen during Fall 2020.
-Inquiries can be sent to email@example.com.
+Unfortunately, we will not be able to accommodate other types of students at GT-Shenzhen.
+Inquiries can be sent to firstname.lastname@example.org.

-- Georgia Tech-Lorraine (Metz, France): For the Fall 2020 semester, both the undergraduate and graduate programs will run with a condensed schedule.
+- Georgia Tech-Lorraine (Metz, France): Both the undergraduate and graduate programs will run with a condensed schedule.
 International graduate students who are unable to obtain a visa for the U.S. may be able to obtain a visa to study in France.
-Students are advised to review Georgia Tech-Lorraine’s course schedules for Fall 2020 (Graduate Schedule).
+Students are advised to review Georgia Tech-Lorraine’s course schedules for Spring 2021 (Graduate Schedule).
 If transferring to the Lorraine campus, students may only enroll in those courses listed on the Lorraine course schedule.
 All interested students should email GTL-France@gtl.gatech.edu as soon as possible for more information.

-- Graduate students who apply and are admitted directly to the Shenzhen or Lorraine campuses and were not admitted to the Atlanta campus in the fall, must complete two semesters at either Georgia Tech Shenzhen or Georgia Tech-Lorraine before choosing to either remain at either international campus to complete their degree, or transfer to the Atlanta campus.
+- Graduate students who apply and are admitted directly to the Shenzhen or Lorraine campuses and were not admitted to the Atlanta campus, must complete two semesters at either Georgia Tech Shenzhen or Georgia Tech-Lorraine before choosing to either remain at either international campus to complete their degree, or transfer to the Atlanta campus.

 Students from OFAC-Sanctioned Countries